Assistant Professor of Psychiatry and Human Behavior

 Kurt Lewin (1890-1947)

-Marie-Rachelle Narcisse, Ph.D., MSc, CHCQM, FABQAURP, is a dedicated scholar with a passion for behavioral sleep medicine research and an unwavering commitment to improving the health and well-being of communities, particularly those vulnerable and underserved.
+Marie-Rachelle Narcisse, Ph.D., MSc, CHCQM, FABQAURP, is a dedicated scholar with a passion for behavioral sleep medicine research and an unwavering commitment to improving public health.
 She uses quantitative methods to investigate the structural and social determinants of sleep health.
 In addition to sleep research, she is also interested in how the oral microbiome influences the health of Americans.
-Her publications cover a wide range of topics, mainly health and healthcare disparities, and access to health services.
+Her publications cover a wide range of topics, primarily focusing on health and healthcare disparities, as well as access to healthcare services.

-Each publication underscores her dedication to contributing to the field of public health.
+Each publication highlights her dedication to advancing the field of public health.

-Over the years, Dr. Marie-Rachelle Narcisse has sharpened her quantitative skills in econometrics, biostatistics, systems dynamic modeling, and agent-based modeling.
-She has accumulated experience along the translational research continuum, ranging from behavioral economics, clinical research, and community-based participatory research to program evaluation and implementation research, guided by one principle: Health equity.
+Over the years, Dr. Marie-Rachelle Narcisse has sharpened her quantitative skills in econometrics, biostatistics, systems dynamics modeling, and agent-based modeling.
+She has accumulated experience along the translational research continuum, ranging from behavioral economics and clinical research to community-based participatory research and program evaluation and implementation research, guided by one principle: health equity.

 Dr. Narcisse is affiliated with Brown University's Warren Alpert Medical School.
-She currently serves as a Research Scientist at Bradley Hospital within the COBRE Center on Sleep and Circadian Rhythms in Child and Adolescent Mental Health.
+She is a Research Scientist at Bradley Hospital within the COBRE Center on Sleep and Circadian Rhythms in Child and Adolescent Mental Health.
 Her research in this role is instrumental in advancing our understanding of sleep-related issues in children and adolescents.

 Dr. Narcisse's journey also included academic appointments as an Associate Professor in the College of Medicine at the University of Arkansas for Medical Sciences, where she honed her skills in teaching and mentoring.
-She has also served as a Senior Data Analyst in the Office of Community Health and Research and as an Adjunct Lecturer and Biostatistician at the University of Arkansas; Eleanor Mann School of Nursing.
+She has also served as a Senior Data Analyst in the Office of Community Health and Research, as well as an Adjunct Lecturer and Biostatistician at the University of Arkansas' Eleanor Mann School of Nursing.
 Her roles are varied, reflecting her multidisciplinary approach to public health research.

 Brown Affiliations